Fisch03/monOS/README.md

 the heap allocator is using the [linked_list_allocator](https://github.com/rust-osdev/linked-list-allocator) crate right now, because i couldn't be bothered to write my own. implementing my own is something i still want to do at some point though.

+#### filesystem
+monOS (currently) has no way of accessing external disks, all data is kept within a ramdisk. this means that all data gets wiped when the os reboots. feel free to wreak havoc :P. the ramdisk itself is a FAT16 image with the following structure:
+- `/bin`: userspace programs
+- `/home`: user directory
+- `/data`: OS resources. you probably shouldn't touch these unless you want to break something >:D

 # the big todo list
 - [x] it boots!